 - Pursuant to USRR 22.214.171.124, the chair of the sub-committee may contact other hearing bodies within the University to determine whether a grievance or complaint involving the underlying occurrence or events is currently pending before or has been decided by any other hearing body.

 - Time limits: To use this procedure, the complainant must file the written complaint with Graduate Studies within six months from the action or event that forms the basis of the complaint.
 The six-month time period shall be calculated using calendar days (including weekends and days during which classes are not in session).

-- Upon receiving the complaint, if the chair of the sub-committee determines that the any of the following grounds exist, the committee chair may recommend to the Dean that the complaint be dismissed without further proceedings.
+- Upon receiving the complaint, if the chair of the sub-committee determines that the any of the following grounds exist, the committee chair may recommend to the Vice Provost that the complaint be dismissed without further proceedings.
 The grounds for such dismissal are:

 - the grievance or another grievance involving substantially the same underlying occurrence or events has already been, or is being, adjudicated by proper University procedures;

 - the grievance has not been filed in a timely fashion;

 - Graduate Studies lacks jurisdiction over the subject matter or any of the parties;

 - the grievance fails to allege a violation of a University rule;